exyte/ReadabilityKit/README.md

 ### [Carthage](http://github.com/Carthage/Carthage)

-To integrate `Ji` into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate `ReadabilityKit` into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "exyte/ReadabilityKit" ~> 0.4.3